Romney demands Obama apology over Bain attacks

 PARKER, Colo.
 Sarah Formato cuddled the whiny 3-year-old on her lap and cast her thoughts back to 2008, when she had voted for Barack Obama.

-WASHINGTON Republican presidential candidate Mitt Romney struck back on Friday against attacks over his business record that are pulling him further away from his campaign message that the White House is mishandling the economy.
+Romney went on a coordinated campaign, appearing on all U.S. television networks, to respond to charges from the Obama team that have again put the Republican in a defensive posture and kept him from focusing on Obama's handling of the U.S. economy and high 8.2 percent unemployment.

+The presumptive Republican presidential nominee has appeared flatfooted in responding to the Democrats' accusations, so much so that some Republicans have said publicly Romney needs to move more quickly to avoid damaging his bid to oust Obama in the November 6 election.

-In a blitz of television interviews, Romney demanded an apology from President Barack Obama for his campaign's assertion that the Republican may have committed a felony by misrepresenting his position at private equity firm Bain Capital.
+What drew Romney's ire in particular was a charge from Obama deputy campaign manager Stephanie Cutter that Romney might have committed a felony by misrepresenting his position at the private equity firm Bain to the Securities and Exchange Commission.

 "It's ridiculous," Romney told Fox News in response to the charge.
 "And of course it's beneath the dignity of the presidency and of his campaign."